lwh1/Homepage/content/en/authors/admin/_index.md

 ---
 Hello!
 I'm Wenhai LAI.

-I'm now a college student of Beijing University of Posts and Telecommunications (BUPT) and majoring in Information Enginerring.
+I'm now a PhD student of The Chinese University of HongKong,Shenzhen(CUHK-Shenzhen) and majoring in Computer and Information Engineering.

-My research interests include Computer Vision, Natural Language Processing and Wireless Communication.
+My research interests include Wireless Communication and Machine Learning.
 I'm glad to communication with you about the topic above.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.